pbchekin/vault-sync/README.md

 * Only two Vault auth methods are supported: [Token](https://www.vaultproject.io/docs/auth/token) and [AppRole](https://www.vaultproject.io/docs/auth/approle)
 * Only secrets are replicated (specifically their latest versions)
-* Only secrets from the default secrets mount path `secret` are supported for the source and destination Vaults (this is due the limitation of the Vault client library)
-* Deleting secrets is not supported (also due to the limitation of the Vault client library, which does not support deleting secret's metadata)
+* Deleting secrets is not supported (due to the limitation of the Vault client library, which does not support deleting secret's metadata)

 ## Configuration